CommBoards Journal

 Step 1: Download and Explore the Default Boards

-Download CommBoards from your app store — it's free on the App Store, Google Play, and Amazon Appstore.
+Download CommBoards from your app store — it's free on the App Store and Google Play.
 When you open it for the first time, you'll see a set of default boards ready to use immediately.
 No setup required.

 Spend five minutes here before doing anything else.
 Tap through the boards with your child — don't put pressure on them to use it, just explore it together.
 Notice what they respond to.
 This tells you a lot about where to focus your personalisation.